agnivabanerjee/finance-mausi/README.md

 python agent.py
 ```

-## Security Notes
+## 🔒 Security Notes

-- Never commit the `.env` file or `google-credentials.json` to version control
+- Never commit the `.env` file to version control
-- Keep your API keys and credentials secure
+- Keep your API keys secure
 - Use environment variables for sensitive information
 - The `.gitignore` file is configured to exclude sensitive files

-## Available Commands
+## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Create a Pull Request
+5. Open a Pull Request

-## License
+## 📝 License

-[Your chosen license]
+MIT License

+Copyright (c) 2024 Finance Mausi

+Permission is hereby granted, free of charge, to any person obtaining a copy
+of this software and associated documentation files (the "Software"), to deal
+in the Software without restriction, including without limitation the rights
+to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+copies of the Software, and to permit persons to whom the Software is
+furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all
+copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+SOFTWARE.